dwr2118/privrepo/README.md

   - `deptCode`: A String representing the department containing the course.
   - `courseCode`: An Integer representing the course to change the time for.
   - `time`: A String representing the new time for the course.
-* Returns: A ResponseEntity with a success message if the operation is successful, or an error message if the course is not found.
+* Returns: A ResponseEntity with a success message & HTTP 200 if the operation is successful.
+If the course is not found, HTTP 404 NOT_FOUND is returned with a message stating "Course Not Found".
+An appropriate message indicating the proper response occurs for errors.

 #### PATCH /changeCourseTeacher
 * Endpoint for changing the instructor of a course.
 This method handles PATCH requests to change the instructor of a course identified by department code and course code.
 If the course exists, its instructor is updated to the provided instructor.